nogibjj/Diego_Rodriguez_individual_2/rust_vs_python.md

-Query Read Rust completed in 978.4670µs seconds, memory used: 0 KB Query Update Rust completed in 3.6900ms seconds, memory used: 0 KB Query Delete Rust completed in 1.9394ms seconds, memory used: 0 KB
+Query Read Rust completed in 978.4670µs seconds, memory used: 0 KB Query Update Rust completed in 3.6900ms seconds, memory used: 0 KB Query Delete Rust completed in 1.9394ms seconds, memory used: 0 KB Python Function 'extract' completed in 0.0598 seconds Memory used: 3200.0000 KB

+Python Function 'extract' completed in 0.0537 seconds Memory used: 128.0000 KB

+Python Function 'load' completed in 0.0064 seconds Memory used: 512.0000 KB

+Python Function 'querycreate' completed in 0.0003 seconds Memory used: 0.0000 KB

+Python Function 'queryRead' completed in 0.0001 seconds Memory used: 0.0000 KB

+Python Function 'queryUpdate' completed in 0.0002 seconds Memory used: 0.0000 KB

+Python Function 'queryDelete' completed in 0.0002 seconds Memory used: 0.0000 KB

+Python Function 'extract' completed in 0.0505 seconds Memory used: 0.0000 KB

+Python Function 'load' completed in 0.0052 seconds Memory used: 0.0000 KB

+Python Function 'querycreate' completed in 0.0002 seconds Memory used: 0.0000 KB

+Python Function 'queryRead' completed in 0.0001 seconds Memory used: 0.0000 KB

+Python Function 'queryUpdate' completed in 0.0002 seconds Memory used: 0.0000 KB

+Python Function 'queryDelete' completed in 0.0002 seconds Memory used: 0.0000 KB

+Python Function 'extract' completed in 0.0565 seconds Memory used: 128.0000 KB